 Houston: Barbecue Inn

 This third-generation family business specializes in classic Southern fried chicken.
 Opt for all white meat, all dark meat or a combo, and be prepared to wait 25 to 30 minutes while it's all fried to order.
 Loaded baked potatoes make a nice side, but who are we kidding?
 This virtually greaseless fried chicken needs no accompaniment.

 Watch out, Colonel Sanders.
 A new kind of KFC — Korean fried chicken — is making waves across the country, and this West Coast outpost of the Kyochon chain fries up some of the best.
 Locals flock to Koreatown for earth-shatteringly crisp twice-fried chicken marinated in a secret blend of spices and garlic.
 It comes in two flavors, spicy-sweet or in an umami-rich soy glaze, both of which are amazing.
 While you wait for your order (the double-fry process can take a while), whet your appetite with a snack of pickled daikon.

-Chef Jeff McInnis was bold enough to name his South Beach restaurant Yardbird, so his skillet-fried chicken better be good.
+With a name like Yardbird, the skillet-fried chicken at this South Beach restaurant better be good.
 And it is.
-His secret "27-hour" recipe yields supremely tender meat and crispy skin.
+The secret "27-hour" recipe yields supremely tender meat and crispy skin.
 Try it tucked into buttermilk biscuits with pepper jelly, or enjoy it as a main plate with Tabasco-spiked honey.